pythonarcade/arcade/doc/example_code/example_summaries.rst

 Source: :ref:`easing_example_1`

-This code demonstrates how to use easing functions in Arcade to animate the movement of circles on the screen.
-Different easing functions are applied to the circles, creating smooth transitions.
-The code also includes the setup of the game window, creation of balls, lines, and text elements, and rendering of the screen.
+This piece of example Python code demonstrates the concept of using easing functions in animation using the Arcade library.
+Easing functions are mathematical equations that control the acceleration and deceleration of movement, creating more natural and visually appealing animations.
+In this example, different easing functions are applied to the movement of circles on the screen, showcasing various types of easing effects such as linear, ease-in, ease-out, smoothstep, elastic, and others.
+The code shows how to integrate these easing functions to smoothly update the position of objects over time, leading to more fluid and visually interesting animations.

 easing_example_2.py
 -------------------